mpociot/teamwork/README.md

 ```

-This method will create a `TeamworkInvite` model and return it in the callable third parameter.
+This method will create a `TeamInvite` model and return it in the callable third parameter.

 This model has these attributes: